 Diabetes, stroke, spinal cord injuries, multiple sclerosis, spina bifida, etc are all potential causes of the neurogenic bladder.

+Another reason causing bladder stones is rather imaginable: Kidney stones.
 Kidney stones are formed in the kidneys and are much more common than bladders stones.
-When the kidney stones descend into the bladder, sometimes it can stick to the bladder walls and become bladder stones.
+When the kidney stones descend into the bladder, sometimes they can stick to the bladder walls and become bladder stones.

 These are some of the common symptoms of bladder stones: